What to Pack First When Moving?

 Start with items you won't miss: holiday decorations, off-season clothes, books you've read, basement and attic storage, and spare bedroom contents.
 These can sit in boxes for weeks without inconvenience.

 Middle stage (1-2 weeks out): pack non-essential kitchen items, most clothes (keep one week's outfits out), bathroom extras, and garage items.
+Pack books in small sturdy boxes early since they are heavy and rarely needed day-to-day.
 Create a 'moving essentials' bin for daily-use items.

 Things to Know